TimefoldAI/timefold-solver-python/README.md

     room: Annotated[Room, PlanningVariable] = field(default=None)
 ```

-- The `PlanningVariable` annotation is used to mark what fields Timefold is allowed to change.
+- The `PlanningVariable` annotation is used to mark what fields the solver is allowed to change.

 - The `PlanningId` annotation is used to uniquely identify an entity object of a particular class.
 The same Planning Id can be used on entities of different classes, but the ids of all entities in the same class must be different.

 #### Planning Solution

-To declare the Planning Solution, use the `@planning_solution` decorator
+To declare the Planning Solution, use the `@planning_solution` decorator:

 ```python
 from dataclasses import dataclass, field